 Votive portrait of Ștefan cel Mare from the church of Pătrăuți (1490) (c.
 1490) — Anonymous, church of Pătrăuți (1490).
 Public domain.

 The Battle of Codrii Cosminului (Cosmin Forest) took place on 26 October 1497 in the forests of northern Bukovina.
-Stephen the Great of Moldavia ambushed the retreating Polish army of King Jan I Olbracht, using pre-felled trees to trap the column.
-The catastrophic Polish defeat — with approximately 20,000 casualties — ended Poland's attempts to subjugate Moldavia.
+Stephen the Great of Moldova ambushed the retreating Polish army of King Jan I Olbracht, using pre-felled trees to trap the column.
+The catastrophic Polish defeat — with approximately 20,000 casualties — ended Poland's attempts to subjugate Moldova.

 “"Za króla Olbrachta wyginęła szlachta" (Under King Olbracht the nobility perished) — Polish proverb commemorating the catastrophe